miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Added exits to Sheriff roof fight and made his sword easy to find.
 +Removed whispers, cables and encounters in Subtly Insane history.
 +Made it easier to return items and improved other dialogue issues.
-Removed redundant or duplicate tools from the Player Mods folder.
++Added morgue entry for Doris and Krimeputer entry for beachhouse.
-Corrected Blade Brother name in basic and Luckee Star body issues.
+Removed redundant and duplicate tools from the Player Mods folder.
 Restored a line of Mandarin and fixed issues with Nadia in crypt.
 Fixed Venture Tower icon and holes and made glass roof accessable.
 Reset Gangrel sheet stances and Glaze combat area in basic patch.